frostshoxx/raspberry-pi-modified-example-codes/README.md

-# Raspberry Pi - Sense Hat: Enhanced Cheerlights
+# Raspberry Pi - Modified Example Codes
-A modified Raspberry Pi Cheerlights example to handle the color text better.

-Be sure to obtain Twitter API keys and put it on auth.py in order to run the code.
+This is where I put my modified example codes from various sources